-Police Murdered 4 Youth of Color in 3 Weeks, and the 28 Largest Megachurches Fell Asleep
+4 Youth of Color Were Gunned Down in 3 Weeks, and the 28 Largest Megachurches Fell Silent

-Not a single one of America’s 28 largest churches spoke out against the police murders of 4 youth of color over the past month and a half — 13-year-old Adam Toledo of Chicago, 16-year-old Ma’Khia Bryant of Columbus, 17-year-old Anthony Thompson of Knoxville, and 20-year-old Daunte Wright of suburban Minneapolis, a stone’s throw from the site of George Floyd’s murder.
+Not a single one of America’s 28 largest churches spoke out against the fatalities of 4, unarmed youth of color over the past month and a half — 13-year-old Adam Toledo of Chicago, 16-year-old Ma’Khia Bryant of Columbus, 17-year-old Anthony Thompson of Knoxville, and 20-year-old Daunte Wright of suburban Minneapolis, a stone’s throw from the site of George Floyd’s murder.
 Nor have they vocalized solidarity with any movements galvanized in response.
-Resurrection Day occurred not even a month ago, yet many churchgoers already seem to have forgotten the parallels between Jesus’ state-sanctioned assassination under Roman supremacy, and America’s ongoing legacy of white supremacist policing since the days of slave-catching.

 The deafening silence may not surprise many.